hmrc/api-platform-microservice/README.md

 # api-platform-microservice

-This is a placeholder README.md for a new repository
+This is an internal microservice of the API Platform and is not designed for use by other services.

 ### License